Our History

-In the early 1900s, Tennessee had only 20,000 deer left.
+In the early 1900s, Tennessee had less than 2,000 deer.
 Elk hadn’t been seen in the state for generations.
 Turkey existed only in a pocket or two.

 Then there was a turning point.
 A conservation movement started and, ever since, Tennessee Wildlife Federation has been working methodically to bring our wildlife populations back from the brink.